Q: What is research?

 Q: How was I selected for this organization?

 A: Congratulations!
 You were invited to become part of this prestigious program due to your superior academic record.
 URSP includes the top 2% of all UF first year students.

 Q: What does being a part of URSP look like?

-A: URSP helps students find and excel in research positions.
+A: URSP is a group of motivated, future leaders.
+As part of this group, students find and excel in research positions.
 Students in URSP participate in a one credit course during their first semester at UF.
 In the following semester, they have priority to register for courses to do research in a group-setting under the guidance of a faculty member.
 Throughout the program, participants work on developing their online professional presence through an e-Portfolio, can develop their scientific communication skills by presenting their work to other students, and ultimately publish their research in a peer-reviewed journal.
 See the URSP program requirements page for more details.

 Q: I already have research lined up for the fall semester.
 Should I still participate?

 A: Yes!
 Some students in the past found research opportunities before coming to UF.
 However, in addition to helping those students who do not have a research position, URSP helps all students develop professionally through opportunities to present their work and network with experts in all fields of study.

 Q: Who can I contact if I have more questions?

 A: You can email us at email@example.com, follow us on Facebook @UFURSPFamilies & @URSPStudents, follow us on Instagram @urspadvisoryboard, or reach out directly to Dr. Donnelly at firstname.lastname@example.org.